Biggboss7/Simon-Game/README.md

   It allows me to put an expression in square brackets ([]), which will be computed and used as the property name.

 - Closures in "for" loop

+- replay object Audio using "audio.currentTime = 0", it helps to prevent Audio from being paused for multiple press at once.

+- dvw unit, for dynamic viewport including menubar and toolbar

 ### What to Improve